s7nfo/blog/_posts/2024-02-08-counting-cpu-instructions-in-python.markdown

 # Sample(instruction_count=17181, time_enabled_ns=92853)
 ```

 Why would you want this?
-I was mostly just curious, but that's not to say
+I was mostly just curious, but that's not to say it
-it can't be useful: let's say you really, really care about performance of your
+can't be useful: let's say you really, really care about performance of your
-`foo` and you want to have a test that fails if it gets slower than a threshold.
+`foo` and you want to have a regression test that fails if it gets slower than
-So you `time.time()` it, assert less than a threshold and... you realize your
+a threshold.
+So you `time.time()` it, assert less than a threshold and... you
-CI box is running a ton of concurrent tests and the timing is therefore very
+realize your CI box is running a ton of concurrent tests and the timing is very
 noisy.

-Not (as much) instruction count!
+Not (as much) the instruction count!

 ![Cirron plot](/assets/cirron_plot.png)